Soap bubble: Merging

 When two bubbles merge, they adopt a shape which makes the sum of their surface areas as small as possible, compatible with the volume of air each bubble encloses.
 If the bubbles are of equal size, their common wall is flat.
-If they aren't the same size, their common wall bulges into the larger bubble, since the smaller one has a higher internal pressure than the larger one, as predicted by the Young–Laplace equation.
+If they are not the same size, their common wall bulges into the larger bubble, since the smaller one has a higher internal pressure than the larger one, as predicted by the Young–Laplace equation.

 At a point where three or more bubbles meet, they sort themselves out so that only three bubble walls meet along a line.
 Since the surface tension is the same in each of the three surfaces, the three angles between them must be equal to 120°.
 Only four bubble walls can meet at a point, with the lines where triplets of bubble walls meet separated by cos−1(−1/3) ≈ 109.47°.
 All these rules, known as Plateau's laws, determine how a foam is built from bubbles.